-- 1. The location of each time station is clearly marked.
-Riders must follow all route instructions to reach the time stations, which are clearly signposted and recognisable. - 2.
-Upon arrival at the time station, the rider/one team member must sign in by entering their split time and signature on the timesheet. - 3.
+- 1. Upon arrival at the time station, the rider must sign in by entering their split time and signature on the timesheet. - 2.
 Failure to sign in at a time station results in a penalty for the rider and can even lead to disqualification.